-It is wonderful to experience our perspective included by others.
-Since we cannot control what others think or do, but have control over our own way of thinking, there may be an interesting path worth exploring here.
+Since we cannot control what others think or do but do have control over our own way of thinking, there may be an interesting path worth exploring here.
+Your behavior could role model appreciation of diversity.
+Are you aware of it?
+You could inspire others to feel empathy.